 - Remove, drain and carefully store hoses used outdoors.
 Close inside valves supplying outdoor hose bibs.
 Open the outside hose taps to allow water to drain.
 Keep the outside valve open so that any water remaining in the pipe can expand without causing the pipe to break.

 - Check around the home for other areas where water supply lines are located in unheated areas.
 Look in the basement, crawl space, attic, garage, and under kitchen and bathroom cabinets.
-Both hot and cold water pipes in these areas should be insulated.
+Both hot and cold water pipes that are near exterior walls should be insulated.
 A hot water supply line can freeze just as a cold water supply line can freeze.
 If water is not running through the pipe, and the water temperature becomes cold.
-If you find any pipes that need insulation, please let us know!

 - Keep garage doors closed if there are water supply lines in the garage.